OpenCollarTeam/opencollarteam.github.io/Home.md

 # Welcome to the OpenCollar wiki!

-You can help build these pages !
-Check out the [github markdown](https://guides.github.com/features/mastering-markdown/).

-OpenCollar (OC) is a set of scripts for a D/s collar similar to other scripted collars in Second Life.
+OpenCollar (OC) offers a set of scripts for a D/s collar similar to other scripted collars in Second Life.
 Unlike most other collars, however, OpenCollar is open source.
 You can read more about what that means at the [Open Source Initiative](https://opensource.org/osd-annotated).
 You are free to copy and redistribute the OC scripts, provided that you leave them full perms.
 Read the entire OpenCollar License in the notecard accompanying the scripts.

+OpenCollar exists to support people exploring submission and domination in Second Life and other virtual worlds.
+It is nonprofit and volunteer driven.
+The project builds, maintains, distributes and supports these scripts and the community that uses them.
+We encourage creation by users as well as designers.
+We encourage learning by examining the scripts and building with them.
+We encourage people to share their skills with others.
+Any user or developer is welcome to use our work as long as they abide by the license and pass on the same permissions they received.

+You can help build these pages !
+Check out the [github markdown](https://guides.github.com/features/mastering-markdown/).

 # OpenCollar Partners !!